tarantool/ansible-cartridge/doc/app_config.md

 With older versions of TDG, things are a little more complicated.
 It's possible to upload config only by HTTP.
-Therefore, if authorization is enabled in the application, then it is necessary to generate a token and add it to the `cartridge_tdg_token` variable:
+Therefore, if authorization is enabled in the application, then it is necessary to generate a token and pass it to the `cartridge_tdg_token` variable:
 ```yaml
 cartridge_tdg_token: '878e45aa-f79e-4cf9-8938-d5904828c4d2'
 ```